mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 If you don't need the functionality that comes with a *Middleware function*, don't use it.
 It's just going to slow down your request processing.
 So spend some time, have a quick look at the documentation, and see what's out there for you in case you need it.
 Now, in this list, the Middleware that is considered best practice is *helmet*.
 It helps you secure your application by setting various HTTP headers.

-So let's have a quick look here
+So let's have a quick look here.
+Basically, all we have to do is load this *helmet* module using our *require* function, what we get here is a function, so we call that, and that returns a *Middleware function*, and then we'll use that.
+That's all we have to do.
+If you want to better understand what *helmet* does under the hood, you really need to look at the documentation, because that's beyond the scope of this course.

 > Every *Middleware function* will impact the performance of your application.
 If you don't need the functionality that comes with a *Middleware function*, don't use it.